 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-The portfolio turnover rate of the Fund for the fiscal year ended June 30, 2023 was 43% of the average value of its portfolio.
+The portfolio turnover rate of the Fund for the fiscal year ended June 30, 2024 was 10% of the average value of its portfolio.

-Under normal circumstances, the Fund seeks to provide a total return that exceeds the BNP Paribas Catalyst Systematic Alpha Index II (the "Benchmark").
-The Fund seeks excess return, after the impact of fees and expenses, above the Benchmark through investing in (i) securities that provide exposure to the Benchmark ("Benchmark Component") and (ii) fixed income securities, primarily short-term U.S. corporate bonds issued by publicly traded companies, including real estate investment trusts ("REITs") and convertible bonds (the "Fixed Income Component").
-The Fund generally seeks exposure to the Benchmark by investing in structured notes, non-exchange-traded total return swap contracts, futures contracts and/or forward contracts.
+Under normal circumstances, the Fund seeks to provide a total return that exceeds the BNP Paribas Catalyst Systematic Alpha Index III (the "Benchmark").
+The Fund seeks excess return, after the impact of fees and expenses, above the Benchmark through investing in (i) securities that provide exposure to the Benchmark ("Benchmark Component"), (ii) securities that provide exposure to strategies of similar nature to the Benchmark component, and (iii) fixed income securities, primarily short-term U.S. corporate bonds issued by publicly traded companies, including real estate investment trusts ("REITs") and convertible bonds (the "Fixed Income Component").
+The Fund generally seeks exposure to the Benchmark by investing in structured notes, non-exchangetraded total return swap contracts, futures contracts and/or forward contracts.
 These instruments generate returns that approximate the Benchmark's returns either in whole or through a combination of the Benchmark's components, with some or all of the Benchmark exposure instruments being held through a wholly-owned and controlled subsidiary of the Fund organized under the laws of the Cayman Islands (the "Subsidiary").
 The swap contracts may use the Benchmark or a modified version of the Benchmark, one or more components of the Benchmark, or an unrelated index as the reference asset.
 The Advisor selects non-Benchmark linked instruments with return that it believes are highly correlated to those of the Benchmark.
 BNP Paribas ("BNP") is the index sponsor and index calculation agent.